 What businesses need to do to avoid the BBB

 There are a few things businesses can do to avoid the Better Business Bureau, such as not offering products or services, not having a physical location, not advertising and not interacting with customers.
-If a company does all of these things, it will most likely not be reviewed by the BBB.
+If a company does all of these things, it will most likely not be analyzed by the BBB.

 How to handle a BBB complaint